-Fortis Insurance (Cayman), Ltd. is a member-owned heterogeneous group captive domiciled in the Cayman Islands.
-Each Shareholder has equal ownership and invests a one-time cash capitalization of $36,000.
-This is broken-out into two categories, $35,900 of redeemable preference shares and $100 for a single common share.
-Each Shareholder represents a single and equal vote on Fortis’s Board of Directors regardless of premium size.
+Fortis Insurance (Cayman), Ltd. (Fortis) is a member-owned heterogeneous group captive domiciled in the Cayman Islands.
+Each shareholder has equal ownership and makes a one-time cash contribution to capitalization of $36,000.
+Each shareholder appoints one director with a single and equal vote on Fortis’s Board of Directors regardless of premium size.

 Fortis operates on a six year accounting cycle, meaning it generally will declare dividends for a single underwriting year five years after an individual underwriting year has ended.
 Each underwriting year stands on its own.

-Simply put, expected losses are funded by the member and remain in that member’s individual equity account, within Fortis, until losses are paid.
-Each member receives investment income on its equity balance until that specific underwriting year is closed.
-At that time the “tail” liability is sold and the remaining equity balances, including investment income, are disbursed in correlation to the final performance of each member.
+When an underwriting year is closed, the “tail” liability is generally sold and the remaining account balances, including remaining net investment income, are disbursed in correlation to the final performance of each member.

 Purchasing both specific and aggregate excess insurance helps protect Fortis and its members.
 Specific excess reinsurance protects a captive against a single catastrophic loss.
 The aggregate excess protects a captive against a high number of frequency losses that fall within the captive's retained limit.
 Combining these coverages provides captive members an expected maximum at a predetermined level for each policy year.
 The amount of excess aggregate insurance purchased by Fortis is determined annually by its Board.